Original Hildegard recipe for 45 years

 Recommended by naturopaths & doctors

-Yarrow – Effects, Uses & Yarrow Tea
+Yarrow – Properties, Uses & Yarrow Tea

-What makes yarrow so valuable?
+What makes yarrow so special?

-Yarrow tea effects
+Yarrow tea – a classic

-Yarrow and hormones
+Yarrow and tradition

 How do you make yarrow tea?